Slow Roasted Beef Tenderloin with Port Wine Sauce

 Expert Tips

-• Rest: Allow the beef tenderloin roast to rest: The beef needs to rest at several points in this recipe – after it’s salted and after it’s roasted.
-Don’t skip this part.
+• Rest: The beef needs to rest several times throughout this recipe – after it’s salted and after it’s roasted.

-• Pan: Use cast iron it can take the high heat to sear.
-Use a cast iron pan to sear and roast the beef tenderloin.
+• Pan: Use a cast iron pan, it can take the high heat to sear as well as be in the oven.

 Estimated Nutritional Information